- Spacious beach location with good swimming conditions

 There are two main pool areas, one closer to the theater which has a swim-up bar, music, and activities from the animation team; and one closer to the lobby area for a quieter scene.
-Whirlpool-lovers will appreciate a separate bar that is surrounded by several identical jacuzzi pools.
+Whirlpool-lovers will appreciate a separate bar that is surrounded by several identical hot tubs with jets.
 Since none of the pools are very deep, swimmers will want to make use of the long stretch of beach, waves, and water sports available to them.

 The beach is perhaps the highlight of the resort, with a long path dividing the grounds from the sand.
 There is a beach spa here (the impressive main spa and fitness center is more inland) with second floor massage tables overlooking the sea.
 Those who want to drink with their toes in the sand, however, will have to trek across the path to the buffet area to order.
 Despite a few flaws, the wide beach area never seems crowded, and there are ample water sports as well as boats anchored for viewing in the distance.